 Renewable Cooling is the provision of cooling to buildings by using natural, renewable resources, instead of consuming fossil fuels.
 The standard solution for providing cooling to buildings is to use chillers and air conditioning which uses a very large amount of electricity: this is expensive and (if the electricity comes from a power station which is powered by gas, oil or coal) will cause the release of large quantities of CO2 into the atmosphere.

 The basis of chillers is to use heat pumps to "waste" heat from a building to the outside atmosphere.
-As this is only required when it is already hot outside the heat pump has a lot of work to do to achieve its objective and this consumes a lot of electricity.
+As cooling is only required when it is already too hot outside the heat pump has a lot of work to do to achieve its objective and this consumes a lot of electricity.
+This process is inefficient and wasteful: a 2017 BRE report to BEIS, "Study on Energy Use by Air Conditioning", has estimated that 10% of all UK electricity consumption is used to provide cooling.

 There is a better way to achieve cooling in buildings.
 This is a further exciting manifestation of Interseasonal Heat Transfer™.
 Having installed IHT™ in a new building to provide Renewable Heat in winter all the mechanism is in place for the IHT system to work in reverse and provide Renewable Cooling in summer, at a fraction of the cost of using air conditioning and chillers to provide cooling.